craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 # South Western
 ## Golden Citizen

 You have spent your life before adventure in the cool and relatively safe underground tunnels of [[The Golden City]].
-You likely
+You likely have seen conflict only for mere moments before [[Golden Claws]] descended upon the scene and removed the perpetrator - permanently.

-You gain
+You gain +2 to your Intelligence Score and a +1 to your Charisma Score.

 In addition,